SatStacker-app/satstacker-docs/docs/getting-started.md

   }'
 ```

-Like users, plans are idempotent on `partner_plan_id`.
+Like users, plans are idempotent on `partner_plan_id` within a partner environment.
 Re-sending the same plan updates editable fields, and if the amount or frequency changes, SatStacker resets the plan's buying window.
 See [Plans](/concepts#partner-plan) for the full reset rules.

 ## Step 4 — Poll for due executions